muaddib1984/gr-JAERO/README.md

 Live demod/decode from live 600bps and 1200bps channels has been successful.
 Continued effort will be focused on live demod/decode of 10500bps and 8400bps.
 Success stories and I/Q recordings of 8400bps are welcome.

+==**update APRIL 2022**==
+Overhauled my RF Frontend/USB Demodulator and added a C-Band Dish:
+600/1200/10500/8400 in L-Band AND 10500-burst in C-Band have been decoded successfully with gr-JAERO!!!
+Still on the hunt for 1200bps bursts, gotta catch 'em all!

 ## Credits
 I can't thank [Jontio](https://github.com/jontio) enough for his help figuring this out.